pingcap/docs/FAQ.md

 2. If a slow query occurs, you can locate the `tidb-server` instance where the slow query is and the slow query time point using Grafana and find the SQL statement information recorded in the log on the corresponding node.

-3. Besides the log, you can also view the slow query using the `admin show slow` command.
+3. In addition to the log, you can also view the slow query using the `admin show slow` command.
 For details, see [`admin show slow` command](sql/slow-query.md#admin-show-slow-command).

 #### How to add the `label` configuration if `label` of TiKV was not configured when I deployed the TiDB cluster for the first time?